mechandansinha/Techblog/content/Hello World - 101.md

 ## Setting up

 I won't mention all the things that I did to setup my blog as it has already been extensively written in many blog posts.
-Refer to the resources below.After I was through with [quickstart](docs.getpelican.com/en/3.6.3/quickstart.html), I initialized git inside my <i>output</i> folder.
+Refer to the resources below.
+After I was through with [quickstart](docs.getpelican.com/en/3.6.3/quickstart.html), I initialized git inside my <i>output</i> folder.
 Also I added my github repository as 'remote'.

 ```sh
 $ cd output